seigneur/safeseam/README.md

 # safeseam
+An SAFE Multisig based Escrow that triggers an IOT action using an Agent.
+Featuring Agent to Agent communication and resolution.

 Todo's

+[ ] Add eliza
-[ ] Add eliza, deploy a safe and make a safe tx
+[ ] Add a plugin for a SAFE multisig, deploy a safe and make a safe tx [ ] lit? <agent to agent key>
-[ ] Add a plugin for a SAFE multisig
-[ ] lit? <agent to agent key>
-[ ] Open a seam lock based on safe tx or multisign
+[ ] Gelato, plugin -> lit -> Open a seam lock based on safe tx or multisign